 Students and employees have access to academic, recreational, and administrative facilities and locations hosting cultural and recreational events during scheduled hours.
-Access to the residence halls is controlled by card access and is limited to students and their guests according to guest procedures (see the Student Handbook's, Residence Hall Policies available on the Web at https://www.sunypoly.edu/sites/default/files/residential-life/SUNY-Poly-Residential-Life-Policies-2021-2022-final-with-COVID-supplements.pdf as employee personnel in the performance of duties.
+Access to the residence halls is controlled by card access and is limited to students and their guests according to guest procedures (see the Student Handbook's, Residence Hall Policies available on the Web at https://sunypoly.edu/sites/default/files/Residential%20Policies%202023-2024.pdf as well as employee personnel in the performance of duties.
 The public may attend cultural and recreational events on campus with their access limited to only the facilities in which these events are held.
 To report any violations of this policy or to report suspicious persons, contact University Police at (315) 792-7111.